Subscribe to the Newsletter

 If you are in doubt, ask to see your practitioner’s BAcC annual membership card.
 In countries outside the UK, ask to see the practitioner’s insurance certificate.

 Until a few years ago, acupuncturists cleaned used needles then auto-claved them.
-(An autoclave is a special kind of pressure cooker in which steam reaches a much higher temperature than normal boiling point for water, and is kept at that pressure for a period of time, calculated to destroy all known organisms that might infect you.)
+(An autoclave is a special kind of pressure cooker.
+In it, steam reaches a much higher temperature than normal boiling point for water, and is kept at that pressure for a period of time, calculated to destroy all known organisms that might infect you.)

 However, the advent of greater understanding about prions, bits of protein that aren’t destroyed in autoclaves yet can lead to what became known as Mad Cow Disease, for example, mean that now all acupuncture needles are single use and pre-sterilised in the factory from where they arrive at your acupuncturist’s clinic in sealed wrappings.